Silver Nemesis: In print

 A novelisation of this serial, by Kevin Clarke, was published by Target Books in November 1989.

 Home media

 On 3 May 1993, an extended version of this three-part serial was released on VHS.
 Apart from featuring footage not shown in the original broadcast, the video included an hour-long documentary made by New Jersey Network during the production of the adventure and featuring interviews with cast and crew.
 This documentary was not included on the 2010 DVD release due to rights issues.
 The broadcast version of this serial only was released on DVD as part of a box set with Revenge of the Cybermen on 9 August 2010.
+The documentary eventually got cleared for release as part of the special features for Silver Nemesis on the season 25 Blu-ray Collection in 2024.
+Alongside other stories in the season, this included extended special editions for each episode with new special effects and some additional footage of cybermats (missing from the original production).
+A condensed 'ommibus' edition, in the style of televised repeats of earlier serials, was also included.